 Are you dancing with the Master?
-A few years back the Lord extended His hand to me and issued an invitation, “Come dance with Me.”
-He told me that He was giving me a gift, and that gift was the ability to listen and to hear His voice.
+A few years back the Lord extended His hand and said, “Come dance with Me.”
+He told me He was giving me a gift, and that gift was the ability to hear His voice.

-You can’t be a good dancing partner unless you are able to follow the lead of your partner.
-Great dancers are totally synchronized with their partners, as were Ginger Rogers and Fred Astaire.
+You can’t be a good dancing partner unless you can follow the lead of your partner.
+Great dancers are synchronized with their partners, as were Ginger Rogers and Fred Astaire.

-A recent television series called “Dancing with the Stars,” puts emphasis on the fact that you can be a star in your own right but in order to dance you have to listen to the professional dance instructor that has been chosen to teach you to dance.
+A recent television series called “Dancing with the Stars,” emphasizes that you can be a star in your own right, but to dance you have to listen to the professional dance instructor that was chosen to teach you to dance.
 You have to follow their advice and practice.
-Much preparation is required in order to persevere to the end of the competition.
+Much practice is required to last to the end of the competition.

-Being asked to dance with the Master, the Creator of the universe, the ultimate teacher and lover of our soul, has opened the door to a lifetime of my learning to trust His lead.
+Being asked to dance with the Master, the Creator of the universe, the ultimate teacher, and lover of our soul has opened the door to a lifetime of learning to trust His lead.

-I believe that he has a plan for each life and a specific dance that each of us are suited for and are being trained and equipped to dance.
+I believe He has a plan for each life and a specific dance suited just for us that we are being trained and equipped to dance.
 Eph 4:7-8 declares, “But to each one of us grace was given according to the measure of Christ’s gift.
-Therefore it says, “When He ascended on high, He led captive a host of captives and He gave gifts to men.”
+Therefore it says, “When He ascended on high, He led captive a host of captives, and He gave gifts to men.”

-Some people are gifted in fast dancing like the jitterbug or the calypso while others are gifted in the slow, smooth waltz.
-I long to waltz, to be held in the arms of my partner and to glide around the ballroom but the truth is that I am clumsy and uncoordinated.
-I have two left feet and I am not a good follower.
+Some people are gifted for fast dances like the jitterbug or the calypso, and others in the slow, smooth waltz.
+I long to waltz, to be held in the arms of my partner and to glide around the ballroom, but the truth is that I am clumsy and uncoordinated.
+I have two left feet, and I am not a good follower.